hustf/BitmapMaps.jl/README.md

 1) Define a `BmPartition` based on `home/BitmapMaps.ini`.
 Keywords overrule file values.
 Repl feedback for a 'preview'.
 2) Establish folder hierarchy for storing intermediate data.
 3) User action if missing: Make requests for public data at høydedata.no (requires email).
-Download and unzip to appropriate folders.
+Download to appropriate folders.
+4) Unzip downloaded .zip files
-4) Consolidate elevation data.
+5) Consolidate elevation data.
-5) Identify water surfaces.
+6) Identify water surfaces.
-6) Make topographic reliefs
+7) Make topographic reliefs
-7) Make elevation contours
+8) Make elevation contours
-8) Make vector graphics and text covering the full map area.
+9) Make vector graphics and text covering the full map area.
 You may use RouteMap.jl for this step.
-9) Make composite bitmaps:
+10) Make composite bitmaps:
     - topographic reliefs
     - water surfaces
     - elevation countours
     - vector graphics and text

 # Current state
-Starting work on 4).
-Code currently resides in environment 'geoarrays' and in package 'RouteMap.jl' ' / example/ split '.
+Debugging 5).
+Code copied from environment 'geoarrays' and in package 'RouteMap.jl' ' / example/ split '.

 A first map was made with scripting, ad hoc calculations and A4 sheets.